chandrdubey/YelpCamp-Files/README.md

 # YelpCamp
-Yelpcamp is a campground rating app, where users can create their own campgrounds, view and comment on others campgrounds.
+Yelpcamp is a campground rating app, where users can create their own campgrounds, view and comment on others campgrounds,it also has serch feature in which a user can search a campground via using campground name.
 This is a  project of Colt Steele's Web Developer Bootcamp course in udemy.
 It uses the following technologies : Node.js, Express.js, Passport.js, jQuery and MongoDB.

 ## Initial Setup